cocos/cocos-docs/en/publish/publish-native.md

 The red frames in the picture indicate projects of different native platforms.
 Next, only by using IDE(such as: Xcode, Visual Studio) that corresponds to the native platform to open these projects, can you make further operations like compilation, preview and release.
 For the usage instructions for native platform's IDE, please search related information on your own, which will not be discussed in detail here.

-**Note**:
+> **Notes**:
+>

-- Projects that run debug mode builds on MIUI 10 systems may pop up a "Detected problems with API compatibility" prompt box, which is a problem introduced by the MIUI 10 system itself, you can use release mode build to solve the problem.
+> 1. Projects that run debug mode builds on MIUI 10 systems may pop up a "Detected problems with API compatibility" prompt box, which is a problem introduced by the MIUI 10 system itself, you can use release mode build to solve the problem.
-- When building for iOS, if you don't use WebView related features in your project, please ensure that the WebView module is removed from the **Project -> Project Settings -> Module Config** to help your game approval go as smoothly as possible on iOS App Store.
+> 2. When building for iOS, if you don't use WebView related features in your project, please ensure that the WebView module is removed from the **Project -> Project Settings -> Module Config** to help your game approval go as smoothly as possible on iOS App Store.
 If you really needs to use WebView (or the added third-party SDK comes with WebView), and therefore the game rejected by App Store, you can still try to appeal through email.

 ---